43 Commando Fleet Protection Group Royal Marines ( 43 Cdo FP Gp RM )

-Rifle squadrons each consist of an HQ element and 4 Troops.
-Each Troop is made up of 4 4-man patrols.
+Rifle squadrons each consist of an HQ element and several Troops.
+Each Troop is made up of four four-man patrols.

 Note: Until it was moved in 2017, 43 Commando's ORBAT included S Squadron, which specialised in maritime interdiction operations.
 The Squadron has been permanently moved into Juliet Company, 42 Commando as part of 42 CDO's restructuring for its dedicated maritime role.

-Between them, O & R Squadrons carry out static nuclear security tasks i.e. guarding facilities at Faslane and Coulport.
-They also carry out dynamic nuclear security tasks, a role that includes fielding Recapture Tactics Troops (RTT) to retake nuclear weapons that have fallen into hostile hands.
+Between them, O, P & R Squadrons carry out static nuclear security tasks i.e. guarding facilities at Faslane and Coulport.
+They also carry out dynamic nuclear security tasks, a role that includes fielding a Recapture Tactics Troop (RTT) to retake nuclear weapons that have fallen into hostile hands.

-Another aspect of nuclear security concerns the transit of warheads.
-43 Commando work with the Special Escort Group of the Ministry Of Defence Police when guarding road convoys carrying nuclear weapons.
+Another aspect of nuclear security concerns the transport of warheads.
+Stand-Off Escort Troop (SOE Tp) 43 Commando work with the Special Escort Group of the Ministry Of Defence Police when guarding road convoys carrying nuclear weapons.

 43 Commando Video